How Much Do Artists Actually Make From Streaming Services?

 Playlists & SEO

 Streaming has shifted listeners’ attention away from albums and toward playlists.
 Getting music on a popular playlist is a guaranteed way of increasing an artist’s listener base.
-Spotify Artists and TuneCore (a digital distribution platform) will let a band submit a song for a playlist, which exposes the song (and the band) to a much wider range of artists than if songs are released on an album-only basis.
+Spotify Artists and TuneCore (a digital distribution platform) will let a band submit a song for a playlist, which exposes the song (and the band) to a much wider range of listeners than if songs are released on an album-only basis.

 Using search engine optimization will combine traditional ways of getting good rankings on Google searches, with people looking for new and interesting music on their streaming platforms.
 Use relevant keywords to describe your music.
 Even using the name of recognized artists in your genre as keywords will associate you with the style of music you want to be known for.